 You can use this information to decide which terms you should focus on, and which might not need as much attention.
 By balancing these factors, you can choose the keyword that will work best for your nonprofit.

 Remember, picking keywords for SEO is about connecting your nonprofit with your target audience.
-You want to choose the keywords that match what a lot of people are searching for; but you also want to choose keywords that represent what your organization has to offer.
-That is, if you rank for “donating to new york charity” because Google’s Keyword Tool said lots of people execute that search, it won’t help very much if what you really want to do is fill volunteer openings in St. Louis.
+You want to choose the keywords that match what a lot of people are searching for, but you also want to choose keywords that represent what your organization has to offer.
+That is, if you rank for “donating to new york charity” because Google’s Keyword Planner said lots of people execute that search, it won’t help very much if what you really want to do is fill volunteer openings in St. Louis.

 At the end of the day, choosing keywords is about knowing your nonprofit and knowing your audience.
 The tips above can help you start to think about what phrases to use as you begin writing your website content and optimizing your site.